"""The hashing module contains all methods and classes related to the hashing trick."""

 if hashing_method not in hashlib.algorithms_available:

-raise ValueError(f"Hashing Method: {hashing_method} not Available. "
+f"Hashing Method: {hashing_method} not available. "

-f"Please use one from: [{', '.join([str(x) for x in hashlib.algorithms_available])}]")
+f"Please use one of: {', '.join([str(x) for x in hashlib.algorithms_available])}"

 if make_copy: